Color • Natura11y

 Introduction

-Natura11y's dynamic color system Makes it easy to maintain consistent colors across your design.
-With little effort, create and apply color themes for entire pages such as 'dark mode', specific page sections (or any block-level content), and individual components like cards or buttons.
+Natura11y's dynamic color system makes it easy to maintain consistent colors across your design.
+You can easily create and apply color themes for entire pages, such as dark mode.
+Themes can also be applied to specific sections or individual components like cards or buttons.

 Your principal theme colors include Primary, Secondary, Dark, Light, and Canvas.